 Route des Cullayes 7, 1077 Servion

-As the name suggests, Tropiquarium is dedicated to tropical flora and fauna and specialises in the conservation of endangered species such as Cape penguins, giant Galapagos tortoises, Siamese crocodiles and the stars of the park: the Komodo dragons.
-In the adjacent zoo you will see wolves, bears and kangaroos.
+As the name suggests, Tropiquarium is dedicated to tropical flora and fauna and specializes in the conservation of endangered species such as Cape penguins, giant Galapagos tortoises, Siamese crocodiles, and the stars of the park: the Komodo dragons.
+In the adjacent zoo, you will see wolves, bears, and kangaroos.

 19. Wildpark Peter und Paul, St. Gallen

 The Peter und Paul Wildpark is located in St. Gallen, and the park’s various sites offer beautiful views of the Thurgau canton, Lake Constance, southern Germany, Vorarlberg, and Alpstein.
 In their natural habitat, you can see red deer, sika deer, fallow deer, chamois, ibex, marmots, wild boar, lynx, and wild cats.
 The dominant feature of the game preserve is the ibex rocks, as you can see in the photos by Lucie.
 The paths in the Wildpark are wheelchair accessible and admission is free.

 Founded in 1890, the Wildpark Bruderhaus is home to 80 animals of eight species.
 Admission is free and you can see lynx, wolves, moufflons or Przewalski’s horses.

 Once again I would like to thank everyone who contributed to this article with their tips, comments and photos